miguelpalma/salt-test/README.md

     # event though we will refer to a Fedora 20 base image in the rest of this document)
     vagrant box add chef/fedora-20
     vagrant up
+    # SSH into the box with one of the following:
     vagrant ssh
+    ssh vagrant@localhost -p 2222           # password: 'vagrant'
+    ssh vagrant@localhost -p 2222 -i ~/.vagrant.d/insecure_private_key
-    # You should update all installed packages before you do anything else
+    # You should update all installed packages before you do anything else:
     yum update
     ```

 3. Install *salt minion*: `yum install salt-minion`

 4. Edit `/etc/salt/minion` to set the following values (or just copy `/vagrant/conf/etc_salt_minion`
-    to `/etc/salt/minion`)
+    to `/etc/salt/minion`.
+Even better, remove `/etc/salt/minion` and link this path to
+    `/vagrant/conf/etc_salt_minion`)

     ```
     # …